-empty While OpenFOAM always generates geometries in 3 dimensions, it can be instructed to solve in 2 (or 1) dimensions by specifying a special empty condition on each patch whose plane is normal to the 3rd (and 2nd) dimension for which no solution is required.

-wedge For 2 dimensional axi-symmetric cases, e.g. a cylinder, the geometry is specified as a wedge of small angle $(e.g. < 5^{\circ})$ and 1 cell thick running along the plane of symmetry, straddling one of the coordinate planes, as shown in Figure 5.3.
+- empty While OpenFOAM always generates geometries in 3 dimensions, it can be instructed to solve in 2 (or 1) dimensions by specifying a special empty condition on each patch whose plane is normal to the 3rd (and 2nd) dimension for which no solution is required. - wedge For 2 dimensional axi-symmetric cases, e.g. a cylinder, the geometry is specified as a wedge of small angle $(e.g. < 5^{\circ})$ and 1 cell thick running along the plane of symmetry, straddling one of the coordinate planes, as shown in Figure 5.3.
 The axi-symmetric wedge planes must be specified as separate patches of wedge type.
-The details of generating wedge-shaped geometries using blockMesh are described in section 5.3.3.

-cyclic Enables two patches to be treated as if they are physically connected; used for repeated geometries, e.g. heat exchanger tube bundles.
-A single cyclic patch splits the faces in its faceList into two, and links the two sets of faces as shown in Figure 5.4.
-Each face-face pair must be of the same area but the faces do not need to be of the same orientation.

-processor If a code is being run in parallel, on a number of processors, then the mesh must be divided up so that each processor computes on roughly the same number of cells.
+The details of generating wedge-shaped geometries using blockMesh are described in section 5.3.3. - cyclic Enables two patches to be treated as if they are physically connected; used for repeated geometries, e.g. heat exchanger tube bundles.
+One cyclic patch is linked to another through a neighbourPatch keyword in the boundary file.
+Each pair of connecting faces must have similar area to within a tolerance given by the matchTolerance keyword in the boundary file.
+Faces do not need to be of the same orientation. - processor If a code is being run in parallel, on a number of processors, then the mesh must be divided up so that each processor computes on roughly the same number of cells.
 The boundaries between the different parts of the mesh are called processor boundaries.